CyprianStream/Polyglot-for-Cosmere/README.md

 # Polyglot for Cosmere
 This is a simple module to add Cosmere languages to the Polyglot extension!
+This module will automatically add reading and writing for each culture characters have an expertise in that have a related language.

 It currently adds the following languages: